rmgr/prism-survival-game/modules/faction/README.md

 ## Overview

 The faction module provides:
+- **Faction registry**: Separate registry for faction actors (`prism.factions`)
-- **Faction entities**: Actors that represent factions in your game
+- **Faction entities**: Special actors that represent factions in your game
 - **Membership tracking**: Components to assign actors to factions
 - **Relationship management**: Automatic propagation of faction relationships to individual actors
-- **Dynamic relationships**: Friend/Foe relations updated based on faction relationship strength
+- **Event-driven updates**: Relations updated when faction relationships change

 ### How It Works

-1. Create faction actors with the `Faction` component
+1. Register faction actors using `prism.registerFaction()`
 2. Assign actors to factions using the `BelongsToFaction` component
 3. Define relationships between factions using `FactionRelationshipRelation`
-4. The `FactionSystem` automatically manages individual actor relationships based on faction relationships
+4. The `FactionSystem` automatically manages individual actor relationships:
+   - Initial relationships are established during level initialization
+   - Updates occur when `ChangeFactionRelationship` actions are performed

 Faction relationships use a strength value from -100 (hostile) to 100 (friendly):
 - Strength >= 50: Members become Friends